 This recipe is not explicitly designed to be low FODMAP.
 Bananas have a FODMAP threshold, however, so you can make the bread work for you.

-Finally, ripe sugar bananas (lady finger or the cute little bananas) are low FODMAP in 112g serves.
-You can use these for the best of both worlds – ripe banana flavour and a low fructose content.
+Ripe sugar bananas (lady finger or the cute little bananas) are low FODMAP in serves of up to 190g.
+In 191g serves, they contain moderate amounts of fructose.
+You can use these for the best of both worlds – ripe banana flavour and a lower FODMAP content.

 I have tested slightly underripe bananas and they didn’t make a good banana bread.
 It wasn’t banana in flavour, nor sweet enough.
 If you want a low FODMAP loaf, try my gluten free pumpkin loaf.